Federico Mollicone

 Federico Mollicone (born 23 November 1970) is an Italian politician of Brothers of Italy serving as a member of the Chamber of Deputies.
 He was first elected in the 2018 general election, and was re-elected in 2022.
 Since 2022, he has chaired the Culture, Science and Education Committee.

+Biography

+The son of a member of the Italian Social Movement, a supporter of Raut, and a contributor to the Ordine Nuovo, after graduating from the Camillo Cavour State Science High School, he began working in the fields of marketing, communications, and cultural event planning.
+In 2000, he founded a communications agency, which he left in 2008.

+He is married and has two children.